notem/nmathe.ws-content/bots/saber/index.md

 4. Running the .jar file for the first time should cause the application to generate a fresh configuration file and close.
 Add your discord bot token and your discord user ID to the configuration file and restart the bot.

 5. To have Google Calendar integration, you need to generate new credentials on the [Google Developer Console](https://console.developers.google.com/apis/credentials).
 Generate a new 'service account key' and download the key as a JSON file type.
-Modify the configuration file's 'google_service_key' settings to indicate the location of your service key file.
+Modify the configuration file's ``google_service_key`` settings to indicate the location of your service key file.

+6. Some notes on the ``saber.toml`` configuration file:
+    * If you have configured you're MongoDB application to a non-default state the ``mongodb`` setting may need to be adjusted.
+    * The ``web_token`` setting is used to share bot metrics with bots.discord.pw, and is completely optional.
+    * Sharding is typically unnecessary for self-hosted applications.
+If sharding is disabled by default with the ``shard_total`` set to 0.
+However, if you decide to enable sharding the ``shard_total`` configures the total number of shards used by all instances of the bot and most always be equal to or greater than the number of shards in the ``shards`` list.
+The ``shards`` list should contain the shard IDs for each shard the local application should manage.
+    * The ``rsvp_yes``, ``rsvp_no``, and ``rsvp_clear`` are unicode emoticons.
+If your server does not have the required packages installed, the emoticons may not be processed correctly.
+If so, use the escaped unicode IDs (``\u2705``, ``\u274c`` and ``\u2754``) instead.

 <br />